j0r1/GRALE2/README.md

     python setup.py install

-The following Python packages will definitely be useful:
+The following Python packages and programs will definitely be useful:

  - [SciPy](https://www.scipy.org/) is used for the integration needed to calculate angular diameter distances, as well as for some basic triangulation